aleenaharoldpeter/SOUL_SENSE_EXAM/README.md

 # 🧠 Soul Sense EQ Test

 Soul Sense EQ Test is a desktop-based Emotional Intelligence (EQ) assessment application built using Python, Tkinter, and SQLite.
-It provides a✅ Tip: If you see `ModuleNotFoundError`, it usually means your virtual environment is **not active** or the package isn't installed inside it.
+It provides a ✅ Tip: If you see `ModuleNotFoundError`, it usually means your virtual environment is **not active** or the package isn't installed inside it.

 ---